netdata/netdata/docs/dashboards-and-charts/nodes-tab.md

 ### Alerts sub-tab

-The third tab displays room alerts and allows you to see additional information about each alert.
+The third tab displays Room alerts and allows you to see additional information about each alert.

 ### Info sub-tab